LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: Inequalities

 \begin{proof} The idea of all these proofs is the same.
-Although the predicates are not definable from one another in arbitrary structures, we show that they \textit{can} be defined from each other in a suitable extension of any $\mathcal{L}$ structure.
+Although the quantifiers are not definable from one another in an arbitrary language and structure, we show that they \textit{can} be defined from each other in a suitable extension of any language and structure.

-Throughout these proofs, we shall use the following two formulas (in any language containing the symbols $\in$ and $=$), for use with $I, Q$ and $R$:
+Throughout these proofs, we shall use the following formulas (in any language containing the symbols $\in$ and $=$), for use with generalised quantifiers:

-These are very simple formulas, of course, but having names for them will make things clearer when we want to use them in formulas with quantifiers.
-We will always be quantifying over $v_0$, or $v_0$ and $v_1$ in the case of $\varphi_{\in}'$.

-Note that $\varphi_{\On}$ is saying that $v_0$ is an ordinal \textit{of the structure it is interpreted over}, not an ordinal of $V$.
-We will only use it in situations where we already know these two notions to agree before using it.